 Well, I’ve got four words for you: hundredths of a second.

-Hundredths of a second–that’s all I need.
+Hundredths of a second—that’s all I need.
 Do you realize how quick that is?
 Without getting into the sophisticated system of the brain-eye inner workings, the average human eye blinks at 1/3 of a second, significantly slower than what many digital SLR cameras are capable of in terms of shutter speed.
-If you dog can sit still for say, 1/250 of a second, you will absolutely walk away from your session with gorgeous images of your four-legged friend.
+If your dog can sit still for, say, 1/250 of a second, you will absolutely walk away from your session with gorgeous images of your four-legged friend.

 So before you give me “but my dog won’t sit still,” remember: hundredths of a second.